ARQMath/ARQMathDataset/README_DATA.md

 Relevance degree | Not relevant | Low | Medium | High
 --- | --- | --- | --- |--- |
 Score | 0 | 1 | 2 | 3

+<a name="started"></a>
+# Getting Started
+The ARQMath google drive, contains 4 directories.
+All the files have version and the readme file specifies the latest files that will be used for the task.
+The older versions are kept in Old versions directory.

+The collection directory contains all the data files that will be used for both task one and two.
+Each of the two task, has their own directory.

+For task one, there are three sample topic provided for now in Task1 directory.
+The sample qrel and query files are created for these three topics.
+Also a sample retrieval file is provided which is in standard trec format and evaluation can be done with trec eval tools.

+For task two, the data will be available soon.

+Finally formula directory, provides all the formulas in the collection in four different files, three of them showing  different representation of formulas, namely latex string, symbol layout tree and operator tree.
+(Only one is available for now.)
+There are 5 columns in these files showing formula id, post id, thread id, type of post they appeared in which can be question, answer, comment or title and finally formula itself which is represented accordingly.
+The fourth file will be combination of these three files.

+Check the [ARQMath forum](https://groups.google.com/forum/#!forum/arqmath-lab) for any further information